Flower804/raspberry-pi-and-esp32-ser-comm/README.md

 This project is for Tugaspace and Cansat

-The v2 versions are for logic and concep purposes only non of the work From now on the v3 versions will be the leading codes and the ones continuing progress
+The v2 versions are for logic and concep purposes only non of the work From now on the v3 and up versions will be the leading codes and the ones continuing progress